StAwN74/ckSurf-1.18kd-Release/README.md

   Also consider using start /AboveNormal like said here: https://support.steampowered.com/kb_article.php?ref=5386-HMJI-5162

 # Changelog
-  - 01/06/20: Fixed ragdoll removal, a lil' translation mistyping.
+  - 01/06/20: Fixed ragdoll removal and a lil' translation mistyping.
   Added a raw "FakeClientCommandEx sm_clear" to prevent cheats whith another checkpoint plugin.
 I should remove this, some users may have one more plugin calling sm_clear.
   I should also remove comments, be more precise, but hey I needed a lot of tests.
   Discovered you should never use mp_restartgame on a surf_map -_-
   - 16/01/20: Fixed weapon buy on regular maps like de_dust2,  and 'checkSpawns' log error.
 Plugin uses maps configs (cfg/sourcemod/ckSurf/map_types/) for respawn and round end. ck_autorespawn and ck_round_end are thus obsolete.
   - Note: In plugins/disabled, there is a ckSurf_slh_rev smx file (ckSurf_slnh_rev for non discord users).